jrose835/birthday_problem/README.md

 ![Graph of Prob](https://raw.githubusercontent.com/jrose835/birthday_problem/master/birthday_dist.png)

+Any group larger than k~20 people will have a greater than 50% probability of sharing a birthday.
+And **after the group size (k) gets larger than say ~40 people the probability starts getting near 90%!**

+---

 I'm still not done with this project.
 Here are some things I want to do next:

 To do: